 - Marley Dias

 Marley launched the #1,000blackgirlbooks book drive in 2015 in hopes to get more books in the hands of young girls featuring Black female protagonists.
 She has now collected over 13,000 books.
 At age 16, she is now the 2021 Ambassador of National Educational Association (NEA) Read Across America as well as an author!
 She wrote a book titled “Marley Dias Gets It Done: And So Can You!”

 At 8 years old, Robby became somewhat of an internet sensation.
 His brother-in-law first had the idea but Robby was the star of the show.
 He delivered motivational speeches about being the best human you can be and was referred to as “Kid President.”
 His videos have been viewed millions of times and are still widely shared and viewed today.
 Now, at age 17, Robby does a new internet series where he goes around the United States interviewing kids who are trying to make the world a better place.

 Ann is a young inventor whose inventions have gotten national recognition.
 When Ann was in 9th grade, she invented a thermoelectric flashlight that is powered by the body heat in your hand.
 This tool would help reduce waste of single-use batteries.
 This invention won her the Google Science Fair Award.
 Ann also invented the eDrink which can take the heat from your drink and turn it into energy that can charge your phone.

 - Gitanjali Rao

-Gitanajli wanted to tackle the huge problem of cyberbullying.
-Her app and chrome extension called “Kindly” was created to help detect cyberbullying in early stages.
+Gitanjali wanted to tackle the huge problem of cyberbullying.
+Her app and Chrome extension called “Kindly” was created to help detect cyberbullying in its early stages.
 The app uses artificial intelligence technology that spots words and phrases that may be cyberbullying and alerts the user to rephrase their message or comment.
-In 2020 at age 15, Gitanjali became TIME’s first ever Kid of the Year.
+In 2020 at age 15, Gitanjali became TIME’s first-ever Kid of the Year.